(914) 315-7033

 Cold Spring, NY · Putnam County

 "Our electrician told us to call a wildlife company before he'd touch the wiring.
-TriState removed the squirrels, sealed the whole roofline, and the electrician said the attic looked professional-grade."
+TriState removed the squirrels, sealed the whole roofline, and the electrician said the roof areas they fixed looked brand new."

 Robert P.